sriramalavalapati3/Movie-ticket-reservation-system/README.md

 ``MySql , Express.js , Nodejs , Sequilze , Sequilize-cli ``

 # Steps to set up this application in ur Docker
+`note: please,Follow the steps exactly `
 1. `git pull (github url)`
    Open the file in the  terminal.

 2. Update the MySQL credentials in `config/config.json` (in development only).

-3 .start local Mysql Serve ,Create a data base using this command
+3 .start local Mysql Server ,Create a database using this command

  `CREATE DATABASE bookingservice`